 26. This contest is void where prohibited by law.

-Video submissions must be accompanied by a fully completed official entry form to be considered a valid entry.
+Video submissions must be accompanied by a fully completed official entry form, any permissions received to use copyrighted music or materials and a transcript of all spoken text in the video to be considered a valid entry.

 The contest organizers are not responsible for entries which are delayed, lost, misdirected, incomplete, damaged or destroyed.
 Any entry that is tampered with, unreadable or mutilated will be disqualified.